SAIS-S2S-Technology/Roadmap/README.md

 ### You are part of this

-We are a collaborative platform and we want to engage with partners who can guide and advise us.
+We want to build partnerships with you.
+We are a collaborative platform and strive to engage partners who can guide and advise us.

 If you are a **potential adviser**, please refer to the [adviser presentation](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/ADVISER_deck.pdf).